Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Arithmetic Fourier transforms

-\begin{remark} In Section~\ref{sec-generic-inversion}, we will establish a more refined statement where the equality of discrete Fourier transforms is only assumed to hold for characters in a ``generic'' set, as described below. \end{remark}
+\begin{remark} In Chapter~\ref{sec-stratification}, we will establish a more refined statement where the equality of discrete Fourier transforms is only assumed to hold for characters in a ``generic'' set, as described in the next section. \end{remark}

-\subsection{Generic sets of characters}
+\section{Generic sets of characters}

 For an arbitrary connected commutative algebraic group, there is no obvious topology (or measure) on the set~$\charg{G}$ of characters which would lead to a natural notion of sets containing ``almost all'' characters.
 We will use instead the following definition of a generic set of characters.